mbisan/outlier-detection/README.md

 ---

 To pretrain the segmentation models use the `pretrain_shift.py` and `pretrain_sh.py` scripts.
 The pretrained models (weights only) are available in [this link](https://drive.google.com/file/d/1mVTMDGcwyK3w9FSCDqB-aBWCD_beYDUC/view?usp=drive_link), and should be placed on the `pretrained` folder.
+These models are trained to 83%  mIoU on StreetHazards and 85% (val mIoU) and X% test mIoU (on images without the pedestrian class) on SHIFT.

 The Outlier Injection training is done with the `ood_train.py` script, with the following command:

 ```
 python3 ood_train --dataset DATASET_NAME --checkpoint SAVE_PATH --epochs NUM_EPOCHS \